pforret/jekyll.forret.com/_posts/2022/2022-01-18-windows-vpn-problems.md

 ## 1) Quick and dirty: uninstall the patch

-You can install the KB5009543 patch that caused it, by typing the following in a command box:
+You can **uninstall** the KB5009543 patch that caused it, by typing the following in a command box:

 `wusa /uninstall /kb:5009543`